-- The overall financial condition of the Pennsylvania Municipal Retirement System, - Biennial valuation of the non-county defined benefit plans participating in the System and the full valuation of the cash balance plans, - Roll-forward of the county defined benefit plans, - Past trends and expected future trends in the System's financial condition, - Potential risks to the System and individual plans, and - Information required by the Governmental Accounting Standards Board (GASB) and the System's Financial Statements.
+- The overall financial condition of the Pennsylvania Municipal Retirement System, - Biennial valuation of the county plans participating in the System and the full valuation of the cash balance plans for the active and vested terminated liabilities, - Roll-forward of municipal defined benefit plans and retiree liabilities for cash balance plans, - Past trends and expected future trends in the System's financial condition, - Potential risks to the System and individual plans, and - Information required by the Governmental Accounting Standards Board (GASB) and the System's Financial Statements.

 In this Section, we present the principal valuation results.
-This includes the basis upon which the January 1, 2021 valuation was completed and an examination of the current financial condition of the System.
+This includes the basis upon which the January 1, 2022 valuation was completed and an examination of the current financial condition of the System.
 In addition, we present a review of the key historical trends followed by the System's projected financial outlook.

-Throughout our report, our discussion will address changes from January 1, 2019, the last time the non-county defined benefit plans were explicitly valued, to January 1, 2021.
-We also address the overall status of the System comparing results from January 1, 2020 to January 1, 2021.
-The January 1, 2020 valuation results reflect the explicit valuation of the cash balance and county pension plans, and a roll-forward of the non-county defined benefit plan liabilities based upon the January 1, 2019 results.
+Throughout our report, our discussion will address changes from January 1, 2020, the last time the county plans were explicitly valued, to January 1, 2022.
+We also address the overall status of the System comparing results from January 1, 2021 to January 1, 2022.